 Any one of these elements would have raised a flag for our CIRT, which would have then investigated the surrounding context and informed the customer of this confirmed threat accordingly.
 Looking for similar activity in your environment can yield similar results, once you tune out authorized activity such as that from client management tools.

 We hope this article proves useful for anyone seeking out strategies for detecting Emotet and many other email-born malware that use PowerShell to load malicious binaries—known or otherwise—from external hosts.
-As mentioned at the outset, this threat detection blog is a predecessor to an upcoming webinar on lateral movement.
-You can register for that webinar by clicking the image below:
+As mentioned at the outset, this threat detection blog is a predecessor to an on-demand webinar on lateral movement.

 Our intention is to first offer strategies so you can detect and ultimately prevent Emotet and other malware infections with this blog, and then to offer additional guidance in the webinar so you can apply lateral movement detection strategies to root out traces of higher-level adversaries in your environment.

 With the right combination of visibility and context, you can own your network and stop adversaries in their tracks!